andrewvc/em-zeromq/README.md

 # em-zeromq #

-## Call for a new maintainer ##
+## Current maintainer ##

-We currently need a new, active maintainer for this project as I no longer use it personally and don't have time to keep up with ZMQ upstream.
-If interested shoot me a message on github.
+This gem is currently maintained by schmurfy, it will stay here for now but may be moved to my account later.

 ## Description: ##